jessnguyen28/Collaborative-Business-Processes/README.md

 # The Negative Impacts of Social Media on Adolescents' Mental Health Project**
 **UTS Subject: Collaborative Business Processes**

+Project by Jessica Nguyen and 4 students
+Note: Full names and other sensitive data of peers I have worked with have been redacted for confidentiality purposes

 ## Project Overview
 This two-part project addressed the global mental health challenges female adolescents face from social media use.
 We applied stakeholder analysis, systems modelling, and collaborative decision-making to understand the root problem and propose meaningful solutions.